Are you interested in starting a postnatal yoga routine?

 The first pose is the Child’s Pose.

-This one is simple.
-To do it, kneel down and sit on your heels.
+This great pose is simple to do.
+First, kneel down and sit on your heels.

 Then bend forward by bringing your forehead towards the ground.
 Raise your arms out in front of you.

 Hold this position for 15-30 seconds.
-Take slow deep breaths, and try to relax your muscles with each exhale.
-This pose can help stretch your low back and your upper back muscles.
+Take slow deep breaths, and try to allow your muscles to undergo a deep relaxation with each exhale.
+This pose can help stretch your lower back and your upper back muscles.

 The Happy Baby Pose

-Lay on your back and bend your knees up towards your ears.
-Then grab the outsides of your feet to support your legs up.
+Lie on your back and bend your knees up towards your ears.
+Then grab the outsides of your feet to support your legs up with your feet pointing to the sky.

 Open your hips as much as you comfortably can.
 Next, rock slowly from side to side while taking slow deep breaths.